-- Parent or healthcare professional informs school that the child has been newly diagnosed ,or is due to attend new school, or is due to return to school after a long-term absence, or that needs have changed. - Head teacher or senior member of school staff to whom this has been delegated, co-ordinates meeting to discuss child's medical support needs; and identifies member of school staff who will provide support to pupil. - Meeting to discuss and agree for HCP to include key school staff, child parent/parents, relevant healthcare professional and other medical /health clinician as appropriate (Or to consider written evidence provided by them) - Develop HCP in partnership agree who leads on writing it, from input from healthcare professional must be provided . - School staff training needs identified. - Healthcare professional commissions/ delivers training and staff signed off as competent -review date agreed. - HCP implemented and circulated to all relevant staff. - HCP reviewed twice a year or when condition changes.
+- Parent or healthcare professional informs school that the child has been newly diagnosed, or is due to attend new school, or is due to return to school after a long-term absence, or that needs have changed. - Head teacher or senior member of school staff to whom this has been delegated, co-ordinates meeting to discuss child's medical support needs; and identifies member of school staff who will provide support to pupil. - Meeting to discuss and agree for HCP to include key school staff, child parent/parents, relevant healthcare professional and other medical /health clinician as appropriate (or to consider written evidence provided by them) - Develop HCP in partnership agree who leads on writing it, from input from healthcare professional should be provided. - School staff training needs identified. - Healthcare professional commissions/ delivers training and staff signed off as competent -review date agreed. - HCP implemented and circulated to all relevant staff. - HCP reviewed twice a year or when condition changes.
 Parent or healthcare professional to initiate.

-4 .Staff Training
+4. Staff Training

 - Staff must not give prescription medicines or undertake health care procedures without appropriate training, if this training is needed. (updated to reflect any individual healthcare plans).
-A first-aid certificate does not constitute appropriate training in supporting children with specific medical conditions.
-The school nurse can provide confirmation of the proficiency of staff in a medical procedure or in providing medication. - SENCO will arrange staff training from specific health care teams and this will be reviewed annually or in a shorter space of time, depending on the medical condition. - Any member of school staff should receive suitable training to support children with medical conditions.
-The school will liaise with the healthcare teams to receive training as and when required. - Training is given on an individual child basis, by the local health authority (usually the school nurse) for administering medicines such as insulin, rectal diazepam, Buccolam and Epipens. - Agreeing to administer intimate or invasive treatment is entirely up to each individual member of staff.
+A first-aid certificate does not constitute appropriate training in supporting children with specific medical conditions. - SENCO will arrange staff training from specific health care teams and this will be reviewed annually or in a shorter space of time, depending on the medical condition. - Any member of school staff should receive suitable training to support children with medical conditions.
+The school will liaise with the healthcare teams to receive training as and when required. - Training is given on an individual child basis, by the local health authority (usually the Children and Young Peoples Nurses) for administering medicines such as insulin, rectal diazepam, Buccolam and Epipens. - Agreeing to administer intimate or invasive treatment is entirely up to each individual member of staff.
 No pressure is put on staff to assist in treatment. - Two adults should be present for the administration of intimate or invasive treatment, unless there are exceptional circumstances